ProjectsForCV/diss_phfpa/readme.txt

+Running application available at : https://munkres.ml

 # Project Allocation (by Daniel Cooke)

 ### Description
 Students want a nice project to do in their final years.
 Staff want interesting projects but not too many and to get the right student for their project.
-Staff have differing levels of availability too – some can supervise just one project others’ several projects.
+Staff have differing levels of availability too â€“ some can supervise just one project othersâ€™ several projects.
 How do we get the optimum balance?

 This project will involve developing a software service that will automatically match users